 Josh Shapiro raises $25.4 million in Pennsylvania governor's race, crushing Doug Mastriano

-Josh Shapiro raises $25.4 million in Pennsylvania governor's race, crushing Doug Mastrianoget the free app

 Josh Shapiro, the Democratic candidate for governor of Pennsylvania, crushed his Republican rival state Sen. Doug Mastriano in fundraising over the summer, raking in more than $25.4 million from June 7 to Sept.
 19, according to campaign finance filings.
 By comparison, Mastriano raised nearly $3.2 million over the same three-month period.